 While there are a bazillion types of bread out there that I could list (and we both know we don’t have time for that), I’ll only talk about two of the major ones.
 Yeast Bread and Quick Bread.

-Yeast breads, which are the common breads sold in stores, are not so much difficult to make but you have to have patience (which I have very little of), and the physique like Arnold because it takes strength and effort to knead the dough. …..
+Yeast bread, which is the common bread sold in stores, is not so much difficult to make but you have to have patience (which I have very little of), and the physique like Arnold because it takes strength and effort to knead the dough. …..
 A couple of times….
 Ok, a lot of times.

 For a traditional yeast bread dough, you need to knead (haha, see what I did there??) the dough to develop the gluten so there is a structure in place for when the yeast gives off gas (co2), it will trap the gas and make the bread rise!

-Quick breads, on the other hand, use chemical reactions for leavening agents using things like eggs, baking powder or baking soda instead of yeast.
+Quick bread, on the other hand, use chemical reactions for leavening agents using things like eggs, baking powder, or baking soda instead of yeast.
 These leavening agents will save you from the waiting game because you won’t have to wait for the dough to rise before you cook them.